BCLawLibrary/practical-ai-in-30-days/day-03-ai-poetry-corner.md

   - [Copilot](https://copilot.microsoft.com)

 ### 📝 Challenge:
+Generative AI isn't just for serious work—it's also a wonderful tool for creative expression!
+Today's challenge invites you to explore AI's artistic capabilities while having some fun with poetry.
+You might discover new creative possibilities or even uncover your own poetic voice along the way.

-Create a personal poem for someone special using these formats:
+Create a poem using these formats:
 - Haiku (3 lines: 5-7-5 syllables)
 - Limerick (5 lines with AABBA rhyme scheme)
 - Free verse with specific memories
-- Acrostic using their name
+- Acrostic using a meaningful word
 - Some other format of your choosing

+Your poem could be:
+- A personal poem for a friend or family member
+- A reflection on your work or profession
+- An ode to a hobby or interest you're passionate about
+- Or anything else you want to explore

+**Example prompts**:
-**Example prompt**: "Help me write a haiku for my sister who always supported my dreams.
+1. "Help me write a haiku for my sister who always supported my dreams.
 She loves gardening and makes the best chocolate chip cookies.
 I want to thank her for always being there for me."

+2. "I'd like a limerick about being a law professor.
+I especially enjoy constitutional law debates and helping students find their voice in moot court.
+The most rewarding part is seeing students have 'aha' moments when complex concepts click."

-**💡 Tip**: Include specific details about the person - their hobbies, memorable moments, inside jokes, or unique qualities.
+**💡 Tip**: Include specific details - hobbies, memorable moments, inside jokes, or unique qualities.
 The more personal details you provide, the more meaningful the poem will be!

 ![Digital art of a circular tessellation of fish](https://res.cloudinary.com/dt5ug8amw/image/upload/v1738850254/Practical%20AI%20Literacy%20Challenges/tesselated_Fish.jpg)
 ## Image Description
 Made with Midjourney: Tessellating fish in Escher-style circular limit, shrinking towards the edge, hyperbolic geometry --sref 2738729149 --profile stsnkyz